WokLibCodeClub/.github/profile/bigger_word_lists.md

 (Notice that this line has to be indented.)

 What do we want to do if the length is equal to 7?
-Well, we want to write the word into the new *Hangman words filtered.txt* file, which is done with this code:
+Well, we want to write the word into the new *Hangman_words_filtered.txt* file, which is done with this code:

 ```python
     filteredwordfile.write(word)
 ```

 (Notice that this line is indented *twice*, once for the ```for``` loop, and again for the ```if``` block.)

+When you run this code you will see a new file appear beside the original word list - we have used the file ```write()``` method to write a word into the file.
+But if you